← Back to Blog

 How much should you spend on a golf glove?

 You don't need to spend more than $15-20 for a quality golf glove.
-The best golf gloves under $40 — like FootJoy WeatherSof, Callaway Dawn Patrol, and Kirkland Signature — perform nearly as well as premium options for most weekend golfers.
-Our top picks are all under $20, proving that fit and material matter more than price.
+The best cheap golf gloves, like FootJoy WeatherSof, Callaway Dawn Patrol, and MG DynaGrip, perform nearly as well as premium options for most weekend golfers.
+Our top picks are all around $20 or less, proving that fit and material matter more than price.

 How often should you replace your golf glove?